 The difference between diversity, inclusion and belonging is that diversity is the representation of different people in an organization, inclusion is ensuring that everyone has an equal opportunity to contribute to and influence every part and level of a workplace, and belonging is ensuring that everyone feels safe and can bring their full, unique selves to work.

-For All™ is Great Place to Work’s definition of a workplace culture that has evolved beyond “Diversity & Inclusion.”
+For All™ is Great Place To Work’s definition of a workplace culture that has evolved beyond “Diversity and Inclusion.”

-For All is the accumulation of day-to-day experiences that help people feel they belong, that their unique talents matter and that their individual needs are cared for by their colleagues and leaders.
-When companies experience the very human acts of acknowledgment, inclusion, dignity and compassion, that is when they can achieve For All.
+For All is the accumulation of day-to-day experiences that fuel a thriving company culture.
+They are the leaders who push to overcome challenges and create a workplace where employees feel they belong, that their unique talents matter, and that their individual needs are cared for by their colleagues and leaders.
+When companies experience the very human acts of acknowledgment, inclusion, dignity, and compassion, that is when they can achieve For All.